Kitchen floor planks removed near a dishwasher to expose underlayment and check for persistent moisture under the floor

 Subfloor saturation is one of the most serious causes of persistent moisture beneath kitchen flooring.
 When water reaches the structural subfloor, it becomes absorbed into wood-based materials that release moisture slowly over time.
 This slow release can make floors feel damp even after visible water has been removed.

-Subfloor saturation typically develops when moisture remains trapped for extended periods.
-Repeated wetting events or undetected leaks can gradually increase moisture levels beneath the flooring system.
+Subfloor saturation typically develops when moisture remains trapped for extended periods or the same area is exposed to repeated small leaks.

 Common signs of subfloor saturation include: